emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 {% endhighlight %}

-<p>&emsp; Once again, the methods that comprise the Tile class are very straightforward.
+<p>&emsp; Once again, each of these methods are very straightforward.
 I feel no need to break them up further.</p>